Average But Inspired

 Sometimes you can't or don't want to paint an outdated piece of furniture, but that doesn't mean you can't give it a fresh look!
 Here are FIVE easy ways to update furniture WITHOUT paint!
 You will love these ideas!

 Just look at how amazing some fabric looks against a wood finish!
-This table makeover from Brepurposed is proof that a little color and pattern goes a long way to updating a piece!
-Sometimes you can't or don't want to paint an outdated piece of furniture, but that doesn't mean you can't give it a fresh look!
-Here are FIVE easy ways to update furniture WITHOUT paint!
-You will love these ideas!
+This table makeover from Brepurposed is proof that a little color and pattern goes a long way to updating a piece – especially solid wood furniture you don’t want to paint!

 Hands down the EASIEST way to update furniture without paint is with new hardware!
-Hardware is seriously like jewelry for your furniture.
-Change it out and LOVE your furniture!
+Hardware is jewelry for your furniture.
+Bling bling.

-Some of my favorite resources for amazing hardware are Anthropologie, D. Lawless, World Market, and Amazon.
+Some of my favorite resources for amazing hardware are Anthropologie, D. Lawless, and Amazon.
 Check them out and be amazed at how quickly you can change the look of a piece!

-Another easy way to change up the look of furniture is to replace drawers with baskets (if there are any drawers).
+Finally, another easy way to change the look of furniture without painting is to replace drawers with baskets (if there are any drawers).

 If your piece of furniture doesn’t have drawers that can be replaced with baskets, try adding some new accessories on or around it.
 This will give the piece an updated look that you can change out whenever you feel like it!